-1.5 Foreign currency
+2.5 Foreign currency

-Transactions in foreign currencies are translated into the functional currencies of individual companies at the foreign exchange rate ruling at the date of the transaction.
+Transactions in foreign currencies are translated to the Company's functional currency at the foreign exchange rate ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies at the balance sheet date are retranslated to the functional currency at the foreign exchange rate ruling at that date.